Donald Trump: jury finds ex-President liable for sexual assault against E Jean Carroll and awards £4M

 Carroll had previously been unable to file a lawsuit over her allegations as state law prevented her from doing so after a certain time period due to the statue of limitations.
 However, the newly-introduced Adults Survivors Act enabled her to pursue legal action.

 What has Trump said about the lawsuit?

-Trump’s attorney, Alina Habba, dismissed the claims and told the Associated Press: “While I respect and admire individuals that come forward, this case is unfortunately an abuse of the purpose of this Act which creates a terrible precedent and runs the risk of delegitimising the credibility of actual victims.”
+Trump’s attorney, Alina Habba, also previously dismissed the claims against her client, telling the Associated Press: “While I respect and admire individuals that come forward, this case is unfortunately an abuse of the purpose of this Act which creates a terrible precedent and runs the risk of delegitimising the credibility of actual victims.”

 What is the Adult Survivors Act?

-The Adult Survivors Act is a newly introduced piece of legislation in New York which does allow historical victims of sexual assault to file lawsuits if the state of limitations has lapsed in their case.
+The Adult Survivors Act is a newly-introduced piece of legislation in New York which allowz historical victims of sexual assault to file lawsuits if the state of limitations has lapsed in their case.
 The law will only allow victims to file for the next year, with the normal statutes being reintroduced this time next year.

 The Adult Survivors Act is a successor to the Child Abuse Act, which was introduced in 2019 in the state.
-This law allowed for victims of abuse when they were a child to file a lawsuit as an adult against an individual or organisation, with around 11,000 lawsuits filed against institutions such as churches and hospitals.
+This law allowed for those who were victims of abuse when they were a child to file a lawsuit as an adult against an individual or organisation.
+Around 11,000 lawsuits have since been filed against institutions such as churches and hospitals.

-The newly introduced law is expected to open the door for thousands of lawsuits to be filed against historic complaints.
-Campaigners have praised the act for allowing those who have not had any legal routes to file due to the statute of limitations an opportunity to come forward.
+The law is expected to open the door for thousands of lawsuits to be filed against historic complaints.
+Campaigners have praised the act for giving victims who have not had any legal routes to file due to the statute of limitations an opportunity to come forward.